Throughout most of the universe, chemistry as we know it barely ever happens.

 Chemistry is the study of atoms, molecules, and how they interact with each other, and it’s here in this fraction of a fraction of the universe that temperatures can be right for molecules to combine and create chemical interactions as we know them.

-In our own solar system, many of the planets and moons have their own chemistry, from the hydrocarbon oceans of Titan, the largest moon of Saturn, to the closest planet to the sun, Mercury, which is scorched by heat and solar winds.
-These planets lie in the balance between too hot and too cold, and too much pressure or not enough.
+In our own solar system, many of the planets and moons have their own chemistry, from the hydrocarbon oceans of Titan, the largest moon of Saturn, to Mercury, the closest planet to the Sun, which is scorched by heat and solar winds.
+These planets lie in the balance between temperatures that are too hot or too cold, and too much pressure or not enough.

-When conditions are just right, gasses, liquids, and solids interact, combining and recombining in a near infinite number of forms.
+When conditions are just right on these planets and moons, gasses, liquids, and solids interact, combining and recombining in a near infinite number of forms.

 The Earth is a haven for complex chemistry.
-On the Earth we sit on a solid surface underneath an ocean of gas that rolls above our heads, on solid rock that is bordered on every side by liquid oceans.
+On the Earth we sit underneath an ocean of gas that rolls above our heads, on solid ground that is bordered on every side by liquid oceans.

 The ebb and flow of the gas in the atmosphere creates our weather.
 Carried within it are aromas and scents, which swirl past us every second of the day.

-The interaction of these forces move molecules across the surface of the Earth, alternately forming complex molecules and and breaking them back down.
-In particular the abundance of ‘interfaces’ between solids, liquids, and gasses makes the Earth a utopia for complex chemistry.
+The interaction of these forces move molecules across the surface of the Earth, alternately forming complex molecules and breaking them back down.
+It’s a utopia for complex chemistry.

-After millions of years of these complex interactions, a very unique molecule formed: A molecule that could replicate itself, the ancestor of all life on Earth.
+After millions of years of these complex interactions, a very unique molecule formed: A molecule that could replicate itself, which became the ancestor of all life on Earth.